DKAMX/DKAMX/README.md

 *Where we live, where we go.*

 # Current
 Greetings!
-My name is Max, and I am currently a third-year student studying Computer Science at Victoria University of Wellington.
+My name is Max, and I am studying Computer Science at Victoria University of Wellington.
-I have a keen interest in both Cyber Security and Game Development.
+I am interest in both Sofware Engineering and Game Development.
 Currently, I create games using Unity.

 What else?
 I make mods and modding tools for Barotrauma, one of my favorite games.